tsironis/playah/README.markdown

 Also, it is built with the latest web technologies and practices in mind, such as CSS3 and LESS, the CSS preprocessor.
 Furthermore, I used some fairly new aspects of HTML, such as `data-elements` and of course the `audio` HTML5 tag which is automatically associated with the audio API of the supported browser.

+** Everything you need to know about this project, how it works and how it was developed, you can propably find it in the ridiculously long wiki.** See the links below.

 ## Wiki Pages
 1. [Home](https://github.com/tsironis/playah/wiki/) - Homepage of the wiki
 2. [Tech stuff](https://github.com/tsironis/playah/wiki/Tech-stuff) - technical description for the technologies used